 Wheelchair users cannot enter the house.
 Please view it from the TEL 042-576-0211 (Kunitachi Regional Culture Center) ¥ Free 2 10:00 - 16:00  2nd and 4th Thursday each month (the following day if the 2nd or 4th Thursday is a national holiday), special days selected by Kunitachi City Board of Education Hake no Michi About Going south on University Street, there are lanes in the terraced cliff lines known as "Hake," a rural belt lush with greenery.
-Enjoy the beautiful natural vistas all year round along with the spring water at the bottom of the Hake.
-A promenade has recently been installed, making this a popular place for locals to take ¥ 🛇 × Free we recommend that wheelchair users detour around the path by the Chuo
+Along the road, there is a stream flowing from a spring.
+Enjoy the beautiful natural vistas all year round along.
+A promenade has recently been installed, making this a popular place for locals to take a stroll. ¥ 🛇 × Free we recommend that wheelchair users detour around the path by the Chuo an elevator to the

-Kunitachi Regional Museum About
+Kunitachi Regional Museum